 Here are a few next steps you might take:

 To set up the API, refer to Setting up the Groups API.

-To create and manage Google Groups, see the Google Groups overview.
+To create and manage Google Groups, see the Creating and searching for Google Groups.

 To learn more about dynamic groups, see the Dynamic groups overview.